RESOURCES FOR EXECUTORS AND ESTATES

 Families who want a do-it-yourself route can use print-on-demand services such as Lulu or photo-book platforms such as Mixbook.
 These options can be especially helpful when the written material and photographs have already been gathered and the main need is compilation and printing.

 For families who want more guidance from story collection through physical publication, memoir-focused services such as Storyworth, A Life Untold, and Memorygram may offer a more structured path.
 These services can be useful when the project needs support in drafting, organizing, and producing a finished keepsake book.
+Memorygram, for example, includes optional interview questions, but when a loved one has already passed, many families simply skip the prompts and use it as a flexible, collaborative space to write and preserve stories in their own way.

 Working with a Professional Memoir Creator